russloewe/GnomeSlayer/README.md

 Use the arrow keys to move, attack or pass through doors.
 Space bar is used to pickup or swap items.

+## License

+ This game is distributed with the MIT Lincense described in the file "LICENSE".